Emphasis (telecommunications): 3-tap FIR

 One common implementation of emphasis in real SERDES is a 3-tap feed-forward equalizer (FFE): rather than driving the output pin with the desired output voltage directly, the actual output voltage is a weighted sum of the desired bit value (main cursor), the previous bit (post cursor), and the next bit to be transmitted (pre cursor).
 The main cursor coefficient controls the nominal amplitude of the bit and is always positive (as a negative coefficient would invert the bit value).
-The pre cursor coefficient removes ISI at the receiver caused by bits which have not yet arrived (e.g. fields coupling across meanders in a delay-matched trace) and is typically zero or a very small negative value, as this is often not a major contribution to total ISI.
+The precursor coefficient removes ISI at the receiver caused by bits which have not yet arrived (e.g., fields coupling across meanders in a delay-matched trace) and is typically zero or a very small negative value, as this is often not a major contribution to total ISI.
 The post cursor coefficient removes ISI at the receiver caused by the immediately preceding bit and is typically a larger negative value, with lossier channels requiring a larger tap value.
 Higher numbers of taps are possible but increase circuit complexity and tend to result in diminishing returns so are not commonly used.

 The effects of emphasis on a signal can be clearly seen in the eye pattern.
 In the following demonstration, we consider a 10.3125 Gbps PRBS-31 test pattern with NRZ modulation, typical for testing 10-Gigabit Ethernet.
 The channel has an insertion loss of roughly 2 dB at the fundamental, 3 dB at the 2nd harmonic, and 4 dB at the 3rd.
 The goal is to achieve a well-equalized channel response in which the eye is maximally open without excessive overshoot.
 Excessive equalization can worsen jitter, increase overshoot, and result in a less open eye than a properly equalized signal.